 Jayne Lehmann is the Director of EdHealth Australia and graduated from Flinders University with a Diploma of Applied Science (Nursing) in 1984.
 She began her clinical career working as a Registered Nurse with people with diabetes in 1985 at Flinders Medical Centre in South Australia.
 Time spent on the diabetes ward of the hospital set the scene for a career in diabetes care and education.
 Embarking on a Bachelor of Nursing with a major in education at Flinders University in 1989, Jayne published her first peer review article in 1992 in the Advanced Journal of Nursing on the screening, diagnosis and education of women with gestational diabetes.

 The first ten years of Jayne’s diabetes focussed career were spent working in the Diabetes Education Unit at Flinders Medical Centre.
-Initially the Clinical Nurse, Jayne was appointed Clinical Nurse Consultant of the Unit, where she gained clinical experience in the care of type 1 diabetes in children and adults, type 2 diabetes, gestational diabetes and diabetes during pregnancy.
+Initially the Clinical Nurse, Jayne was appointed Clinical Nurse Consultant of the Unit, where she gained clinical experience in the care of children, adolescents and adults with type 1 diabetes, type 2 diabetes, gestational diabetes and diabetes during pregnancy.

 In 1996 Jayne started EdHealth Australia, a diabetes care and education business that has enabled her to broaden the reach and depth of her work.
 A range of organisations in South Australia and interstate have worked with Jayne to design and implement high quality diabetes care and support policies, systems and services.
 In 2016 Jayne created DE@Connect to support grassroots health professionals with the information, resources and tips to provide quality diabetes care as a strategy to get more people with diabetes reaching their glycaemic targets.